Importance of network coin demand

 Loss of taxation value

-Low demand for the network coin is also problematic for limiting the potential value of any income that’s generated for the treasury.
+Low demand for the network coin is also problematic for limiting the potential value of any income generated for the treasury.
 The network coin could be sold immediately by anyone that receives it from the treasury.
 A low network coin price could make it more difficult to fund meaningful initiatives if the price is always suppressed.

 Summary